 FINMA identifies and publishes significant group companies by name as follows:

-Under their general information and reporting requirements, supervised institutions must report to FINMA the outsourcing of significant functions to group companies.
+Under their general information and reporting requirements, supervised institutions must report to FINMA the outsourcing of significant functions to group companies (for insurance companies the outsourcing of significant functions is even part of the business plan requiring approval under Art.
+4 para.
+2 let j.
+ISA).
 This also applies to any changes made to these arrangements.